top of page

 John Carter wasn’t a man of many words, but when he spoke, you listened.
 At least, she always had.

-He stood on the edge of the old dock that jutted out into Clearwater Lake, his boots creaking against the wood, the sunrise bleeding amber across the sky.
-This place hadn’t changed much since the summer of ’08.
-The lake still whispered secrets to the shoreline.
-The weeping willow still leaned in, like it was eavesdropping on the past.
-And his heart—his heart still knew her.
+He stood at the edge of the old dock jutting into Clearwater Lake, his boots creaking against the weathered boards as the sunrise bled amber across the sky.
+The place hadn’t changed much since the summer of ’08—the lake still whispered its secrets to the shore.
+The sad weeping willow still stood nearby, and his heart… his heart still knew her, and remembered her well.

 June Morgan.